angx-libs/ngx-easy-captcha/projects/angx/ngx-easy-captcha/README.md

 #### Google Recaptcha ####

 STRING_INITIALIZER is the action (login, register, enquiryform etc.) that is protected by the captcha service.
-See [Example](https://github.com/angx-libs/ngx-easy-captcha/tree/master/src/app/google-recaptcha-example)
+See [Detailed Example](https://github.com/angx-libs/ngx-easy-captcha/tree/master/src/app/google-recaptcha-example)

 ```
 @Component({